 It all boils down to the reason you are in Crete.
 If you want to embrace the depth of the Cretan lifestyle and explore every aspect of the island, visiting such an important archaeological site is a no-brainer.

-After all, we are talking about the third largest Minoan city in the nation, measuring 7,500 square meters.
-With this large of a palace, it is no coincidence archaeologists found priceless jewelry hidden in the ruins of Malia.
+After all, we are talking about the third-largest Minoan city in the nation, measuring 7,500 square meters.
+With this large palace, it is no coincidence that archaeologists found priceless jewelry hidden in the ruins of Malia.

 So, to help you decide and prepare for a trip to Minoan Malia, here is what to expect from the site.